 The DamasQ drawings are a series of drawings produced during the Damascus transfer project in Syria in 2002 guided by the question: How is orientation functioning in another cultural system?
 Which categories can be used to describe place?

 The drawn-out results of investigation were later compiled, condensed and released as the psycho geographic cityguide: Mykromap 01-11/02/03. which is one sheet of the extensive map project "Meta.Atlas".
-The map and the DamasQ drawings became later the source of inspiration and image pool for all the "Mapping the Difference".
+The map and the DamasQ drawings became later the source of inspiration and image pool for the entire work cycle of "Mapping the Difference".